 At final hearing, the Court will consider whether the Local Authority has made out the threshold upon which they base their application to Court.
 The Court will be asked to consider what final Orders are made.
 The Local Authority may seek a final Care Order or final Supervision Order.
 In some circumstances, the Local Authority may seek No Orders at all and arrangements may be made for the placement of a child either back at home under private law Orders such as a Child Arrangements Order or with family members.
 In those circumstances, a non-resident parent may seek orders setting out the contact that you have with your child.

-If, at the time of filing the Local Authority’s final evidence they do not support return of the child to its biological family and are considering adoption, then the Local Authority will have to issue a Placement Application.
+If at the time of filing the Local Authority’s final evidence they do not support the return of the child to its biological family and are considering adoption, then the Local Authority will have to issue a Placement Application.
 A Placement Order is not an Adoption Order and this will come at a later stage.

 You will be advised at the outcome of any final hearing as to the merits of appeal.
 An appeal can only be made if a Judge has made a decision that is wrong in law; it cannot simply be made because you disagree with the outcome of the hearing.
 You need to move swiftly as there is a time limit on applications to appeal.